sjoerdwels/reveal.js/presentations/guaranteed-tx/slides/title.md

  <br> for Ethereum 2.0<small></p>

 Note:
-- Who am I?
+- Welcome
-- Tell something about the Info-Support
+- Company Info Support
-- Supervisors
+- The title of my final project:
-- Explain the title
+- Outline for Today